Jane Bragg Pitman: Career

 In Cincinnati, Bragg learned the publication of phonographic and phonetic works, engraving and type setting, and typography.
 She revised the final proofs of D. S. Smalley's American Phonetic Dictionary of the English Language published in 1855.
 Bragg was also noted to work with her husband in assisting his court case reports and dictating matter from testimonies.
 She improved court dictation by using a team of writers to dictate one sentence at a time and combine it together later.
 Bragg was the official reporter for the New Orleans riot of 1866.

 Wood engravings

 Like her daughter, Agnes Pitman, and husband, Benn Pitman, Jane Bragg began wood carving.
 In 1872, Jane and her daughter, Agnes, carved several pieces of furniture, doors, and other architectural woodwork which was submitted to the Third Annual Cincinnati Industrial Exhibition.
-In 1876, Pitman carved a chest of drawers embellished with carved floral motifs representing the months of April through September which was shown in the Cincinnati Room of the Women's Pavilion at the Philadelphia Centennial Exposition.

 In her wood carvings, wildlife is a common motif.
 Birds were carved into the mantle over the fireplace in her home.
 Bragg was known to love gardening and had botanical knowledge of the plants and flowers she cared for.